Alluxio/alluxio/docs/en/compute/Hive.md

 ### Connect to Alluxio with HA

-If you are running Alluxio in fault tolerant mode with embedded-journal-based leader election, set the Alluxio properties `alluxio.master.rpc.addresses` in `alluxio-site.properties`.
+If you are running Alluxio in HA mode with internal leader election, set the Alluxio property `alluxio.master.rpc.addresses` in `alluxio-site.properties`.
 Ensure that this file is on the classpath of Hive.

 ```properties